cmiles/PointlessWaymarksProject/PointlessWaymarks.CmsContentEditor/DevNotes.md

 ## Notes

+4/28/2022

+Starting a branch to try moving all Window Creation to Factory methods to better manage initialization using async methods.
+A few weeks ago I ran into a scenario where I wanted to 'manually' make a change to an editor value programmatically - most of the time this will probably work but occasionally the stack of async initializations mean that a call to a window component fails because the component is not initialized.
+Many of the components already use a asyn CreateInstance - my original thought had been that window initialization was 'simpler' and would not need that - in retrospect I am now wondering if in an Async world if a static CreateInstance style is just the better default.

 4/10/2022

 It has been a couple of months since I have written here - I have continued coding for and using this project but haven't had so many features that I was debating about while coding and technology for the site has remained about the same - various notes: